How to start preparing for medical entrance exams from class 11? Check these powerful study tips

 2. Follow NCERT books only

-A medical professional works to save lives of people.
-For doing this job, he must be strong at the basics.
-This is why all the medical entrance tests expect the candidates to thoroughly revise NCERT text books in order to grasp the basics and fundamentals.
-If you read NCERT books properly and thoroughly, you will get in depth knowledge about each and every topic starting from its basics.
+It was found that, in all medical entrance tests, more than 90% of the questions come from NCERT books.
+Thus, if you read your course books meticulously, you will cover more than half the distance to your destination.
+Moreover, if you read NCERT books properly and thoroughly, you will get in depth knowledge about each and every topic starting from its basics.
 Most of the pictorial questions you see in the exam are sourced from the NCERT textbook itself.

 Some important benefits of reading NCERT books are: